archivesspace/tech-docs/src/content/docs/development/dev.md

 & bundler etc. for ArchivesSpace (whether with a version manager or otherwise)._

-_The self contained ArchivesSpace development environment typically does not interact with other J/Ruby environments you may have on your system (such as those managed by rbenv or similar)._
+_The self-contained ArchivesSpace development environment typically does not interact with other J/Ruby environments you may have on your system (such as those managed by rbenv or similar)._